m-spangenberg/interview-project/README.md

 ## Deployment

+### Instructions

 I set up an automated build and push pipeline with GitHub Actions that creates a new Docker image whenever changes are merged to the main branch of this repository.
 The image can be found over on [Docker Hub](https://hub.docker.com/repository/docker/mspangenberg/bcxform).
 Instructions on how to run the image are below.

-### Instructions

-With **Docker Run**
+#### Docker Run

 Just make sure you have [Docker installed](https://docs.docker.com/desktop/install/windows-install/) on whatever platform suits you best.